Table of Contents

 Supply Chain

-Earlier, the supply chain process used to suffer because of the traditional pen-and-paper format, which caused a longer approval process through multiple channels.
+Earlier, the supply chain process suffered because of the traditional pen-and-paper format, which caused a longer approval process through multiple channels.

 As a result, the fraud and cheating ratio used to stay high all the time.